dyeadal/NWNU/README.md

 # NWNU
 New week, new uptime!

-BASH script to install cronjob to restart GNULinux server weekly.
+BASH script to install weekly reboot scheduled task on GNU Linux systems.

 ⚠ Work in progress, still testing.
 Take caution running unfinished scripts on your machine(s).